• Skip to main content

 Cinnamon Roll Dough

-• Roll up, starting at the long end fairly tight.
+• Gently roll up, starting at the long end fairly tight.
 Brush the edge of the dough with melted butter and press to seal.
-Cut the dough into 2 inch rolls.
+Cut the dough into 2-inch rolls.

 Cinnamon Roll Icing

-• While they are rising, whisk together your icing.
+• Whisk together your icing.
 Cover with plastic wrap and set aside.
 You want it to be fairly thick.

 • To make the icing; mix the powdered sugar, vanilla extract, softened cream cheese, and milk in a bowl with a whisk or heavy duty spoon.
 Adjust the milk amount as needed based on how thick or thin you prefer your icing.